Logistic Growth Definition: Growth Model Biology Libretexts

 Comparing Logistic and Exponential Growth

-Exponential Growth represents unlimited growth without resource limitations.
+Exponential GroGrowth: presents unlimited growth resource limitations.
 It results in a J-shaped curve, with the population growing faster and faster.

-Logistic Growth: This Account for limited resources, leading to an S-shaped curve.
-As the population gets close to the maximum number the environment can support, growth slows down.
+Logistic Growth: This concept illustrates how a species’ population grows until it reaches its carrying capacity—this Accounts for limited resources, leading to an S-shaped curve.
+As the population gets close to the maximum number the environment can support, Growth decreases due to the moderating force in the growth rate exerted by limited resources.

 Applications of Logistic Growth